Decision date

 Case Summary

-This EAT appeal concerns John Halley, who was appointed as lead junior counsel to the Scottish Child Abuse Inquiry (SCAI) and brought claims for disability discrimination and victimisation.
-The ET dismissed the claims on jurisdiction grounds, holding that Halley was neither a public office holder under section 50(2)(b) of the Equality Act 2010 nor a 'worker' under employment law.
+This EAT appeal concerns John the claimant, who was appointed as lead junior counsel to the Scottish Child Abuse Inquiry (SCAI) and brought claims for disability discrimination and victimisation.
+The ET dismissed the claims on jurisdiction grounds, holding that the claimant was neither a public office holder under section 50(2)(b) of the Equality Act 2010 nor a 'worker' under employment law.
 The EAT upheld the ET's decision, confirming that counsel to a public inquiry operates as a self-employed advocate without the status necessary to bring discrimination claims under Part 5 of the Equality Act 2010.

 Why this outcome?